Explore Capitol Hill

 The bust of Abraham Lincoln features Lincoln’s head seemingly emerging from rough-cut marble and stands 40 inches high and weighs 375 pounds.
-Gutzon Borglum, best known for his sculptures at Mount Rushmore, South Dakota, carved the sculpture in 1908.
 The bust is currently on display in the Crypt of the U.S. Capitol.
+The bust was sculpted by Gutzon Borglum, best known for his sculptures at Mount Rushmore, South Dakota, carved the sculpture in 1908.

 In this bust by Gutzon Borglum, Abraham Lincoln’s head seems to emerge from the rough-cut marble, an effect that can also be seen in the marble sculpture of Michelangelo and Borglum’s friend Auguste Rodin.
 Borglum captured the distinctive features of Lincoln’s face, including his deep-set eyes, his prominent lower lip, and even his wart.
 The proper left side of the head is almost impressionistically carved, with the ear barely defined.
 This difference between the two sides of Lincoln’s face in the sculpture is an important part of the creative expression and personal style of the artist.